mattfrosst/mattfrosst.github.io/_pages/probes.md

 horizontal: false
 ---

-Below, you will find links to various published data bases used throughout my work.
-If you use this data for you research, please cite the associated manuscripts.
+Below, you will find links to various published data sets used throughout my work.
+If you use this data for your research, please cite the associated manuscripts.

 <!-- pages/probes.md -->
 <div class="projects">